pR0Ps/zipstream-ng/README.md

 ### Integration with a Flask webapp

 A very basic [Flask](https://flask.palletsprojects.com/)-based file server that streams all the files under the requested path to the client as a zip file.
-It also provides the total size of the stream in the `Content-Length` header so the client can show a progress bar as the stream is downloaded.
+It provides the total size of the stream in the `Content-Length` header so the client can show a progress bar as the stream is downloaded.
+It also provides a `Last-Modified` header so the client can check if it already has the most recent copy of the zipped data with a `HEAD` request instead of having to download the file and check.

-Note that while this example works, it's not a good idea to deploy it as-is due to the lack of input validation and other security checks.
+Note that while this example works, it's not a good idea to deploy it as-is due to the lack of input validation and other checks.

 ```python
 import os.path